fbettag/println/README.md

 Currently it is text-only.
 I will implement media-management as soon as possible.
 For now i suggest storing your images elsewhere (Flickr, Picasa) as they offer better upload-possibilities from mobile devices anyway.

+Another caveat is, that JavaScript is not rendered in the Live-Preview (but properly on the resulting published page).

 ## Layout and Widgets